-The customer will be responsible for reimbursing London Hydro for the incremental cost between a noninterval and an interval electronic meter.
+The customer will be responsible for reimbursing London Hydro for the incremental cost between a non-interval and an interval electronic meter.
 The difference between the two styles is essentially that the interval meter has both mass-memory (for recording electrical consumption data for each time interval) and a built-in communication tunnel / RS232 (for communicating to a common metering data collection system).

-Based on procurements throughout 2015, the incremental cost (GST excluded) for the various styles of revenue meters are tabulated below.
+The incremental cost (GST excluded) for the various styles of revenue meters are tabulated below.